Lightning-AI/pytorch-lightning/docs/source/common_usecases.rst

 .. customcalloutitem::
    :description: Use the model registry to mix and match your models and Datamodules
-   :header: Model and Datamodule Registry
+   :header: Model and Datamodule registry
-   :button_link: common/lightning_cli.html#multiple-models-and-or-datasets
+   :button_link: lightning_cli/lightning_cli.html#multiple-models-and-or-datasets
    :card_style: text-container-small

 .. customcalloutitem::